Spiderpig86/blog/drafts/Extensions Google Chrome's Soft Underbelly (Part 1).md

   }
   ```

-The request itself is triggered within this function `t`.
+The request to this dingy analytics domain is triggered within this function `t`.

 ```js
 function t(a) {